loganphillips792/react-flask-custom-blog/README.md

 - Put grafana and prometheus on DO server
 - Deploy python to DO and restart through actions
 - login page UI
+- When deploying backend via docker, if there are any fatal errors inside docker container, fail github actions job

 # Frontend